cns-iu/scimaps/content/macroscope/19/2/readme.md

 en:
   sequence: 2
   body: >-
-    This macroscope was developed as a journalistic project by *elDiario.sp*, an online newspaper based in Spain.
+    This macroscope was developed as a journalistic project by *elDiario.es*, an online newspaper based in Spain.
 More than 200 GB of cadastral data, which includes building footprints and property boundaries, was downloaded and combined into a single database that includes every building in the country.
     The information was verified, building construction dates were confirmed, and building heights were calculated.
-The project is a feat involving massive amounts of geographic data compilation, processing, and analysis.
+The project involved massive amounts of geographic data compilation, processing, and analysis.

     The data tells a larger historical story about how and why Spanish housing developed with a priority on vertical growth.
 Early theories of disease, migration to cities in the mid-twentieth century, funding for elevators, and a brief period of urban sprawl in the 1980s have all left their mark on the built environment.
-Sit back and enjoy a bird’s-eye flight across the landscape of Spain.
+Sit back and enjoy a bird’s- eye flight across the landscape of Spain.

-    Learn more online at [https://especiales.eldiario.es/spain-lives-in-flats](https://especiales.eldiario.es/spain-lives-in-flats/).
+    Learn more online at https://especiales.eldiario.es/spain-lives-in-flats.
   externalLink: https://especiales.eldiario.es/spain-lives-in-flats/
   references:
     - "Sánchez, Raúl,  and Analía Plaza.
 2021.
 “El mapa de las alturas de todos